kmatrosova/LocalMusicRecSys2024/README.md

 # Do Recommender Systems Promote Local Music?
 A Reproducibility Study Using Music Streaming Data

-This anonymized repository provides Python code to reproduce experiments from the paper "Do Recommender Systems Promote Local Music?
-A Reproducibility Study Using Music Streaming Data", submitted to The ACM Conference on Recommender Systems 2024 (RecSys ‘24) in the reproducibility track.
+This anonymized repository provides Python code to reproduce experiments from the paper _"Do Recommender Systems Promote Local Music?
+A Reproducibility Study Using Music Streaming Data"_, which is currently under review for presentation at the 18th ACM Conference on Recommender Systems ([RecSys 2024](https://recsys.acm.org/recsys24/)) in the reproducibility track.

 ## Abstract